 Example: David is a network administrator at a local university.
-The printer comparison charts in PaperCut NG suggest that one of the printers on the 4th floor in the computer science wing is only used half as much as other
+The printer comparison charts in PaperCut NG suggest that one of the printers on the 4th floor in the computer science wing is only used half as much as other printers.
+Upon investigation he finds that students prefer to use the closer printer located in the corridor outside the lab.
+David decides to relocate the printer at the end of semester.
+In the meantime he encourages its use by reducing the price thereby taking load off the other printers.

-7.6.1.
+7.5.1.
 Charging modes available